 CHOCOLATE-AVOCADO FROSTING – Eggplant Brownies taste great with creamy, dairy-free Chocolate-Avocado Frosting.
-Half a recipe of this vegan frosting, i.e., 1 avocado suffices for frosting the brownies.
+Half a recipe of this vegan frosting, i.e., 1 avocado suffices for frosting this fudgy chocolate dessert.
 But if you make the entire low-carb Chocolate-Avocado Frosting recipe, you can freeze any leftover chocolate frosting or enjoy it on its own as naturally dairy-free, keto, chocolate-avocado mousse.

-Chocolate lovers also gush over this vegan or nonvegan Chocolate Layer Cake with the ultimate, low-carb, dark chocolate frosting.
+Chocolate lovers also gush over this Vegan Chocolate Fudge Cake with the ultimate, low-carb, dark chocolate frosting.